Sauna Ventilation

 Natural ventilation is romantic but it only works with wood heaters that pull combustion air from within the sauna hot room.
 Stale air is not romantic.

 3 – Updraft Is Undesirable.
 Any Updraft Ventilation, natural convection or mechanical, that pulls cooler air upwards results in lower temps for the foot bench.
-The most critical problem here is that foot benches in these saunas then do not maintain high enough temperatures (minimum +55°c / +130°f but ideally +65°c / +149°f) to kill bacteria and mold.
-And, while not as important as maintaining healthy CO2 levels or killing bacteria, this also results in cold feet and legs.
+The most critical problem here is that foot benches in these saunas then do not maintain high enough temperatures (minimum +55°c / +130°f but ideally +62°c / +149°f) to kill bacteria and mold.
+And, while not as important as maintaining healthy CO2 levels or killing bacteria, this also results in cold feet and legs which is quite uncomfortable.

 Updraft interferes with the convective loop that creates the löyly cavity.
 This increases stratification which we don’t want and also reduces or sometimes totally eliminates steam (the final element of löyly) reaching bathers.
 We want steam to follow the convective loop; rise above the heater, flow across the ceiling and then down on us fully enveloping us from head to toe.
 An updraft is flowing against this and just carries the steam out of the upper vent.